la2050/challenge/_2021/live/safe-parking-la-a-project-of-community-partners.md

   hosted the first-ever National Safe Parking Conference with idea partner Leo Baeck Temple to share best practices, positioning us as a leader in the safe parking movement.
-Please explain how you will define and measure success for your project.: "Safe Parking LA will be successful when hire a Neighborhood Volunteer Coordinator and engage local volunteers in: \n\n*\tSupported On-site Lot Coordination: Volunteers welcome safe parking clients, collect basic information, and provide social engagement at lots. \n*\tSupported Client Outreach: Volunteers help connect prospective clients to safe parking and local resources. \n*\tSupportive Services: Volunteers provide services including dinners for safe parking clients.  \n*\tSupported Mentorship: Volunteers mentor safe parking clients to support education, training, work, and more. \n*\tTraining: Volunteers will get the tools they need to be effective in their service with extensive support from Safe Parking LA’s expert staff throughout the volunteer experience.   \n\nSuccess will be measured using the following benchmarks:\n*\tThree active Neighborhood Council partnerships established.\n*\tVolunteer toolkit completed and utilized with in-person training and ongoing engagement. \n*\tOn-site lot coordination yields two volunteers per night per lot.\n*\tClient outreach yields at least two volunteers ongoing per lot. \n*\tSupportive Services yields weekly community dinners per lot. \n*\tMentorship yields at least two pilot mentor-client partnerships per lot. \n\nBy introducing a new community engagement project to our innovative safe parking model, Safe Parking LA and LA2050 will be partners in change, powering our vision of an LA2050 without vehicular homelessness.  "
+What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?: "Safe Parking LA will be successful when hire a Neighborhood Volunteer Coordinator and engage local volunteers in: \n\n*\tSupported On-site Lot Coordination: Volunteers welcome safe parking clients, collect basic information, and provide social engagement at lots. \n*\tSupported Client Outreach: Volunteers help connect prospective clients to safe parking and local resources. \n*\tSupportive Services: Volunteers provide services including dinners for safe parking clients.  \n*\tSupported Mentorship: Volunteers mentor safe parking clients to support education, training, work, and more. \n*\tTraining: Volunteers will get the tools they need to be effective in their service with extensive support from Safe Parking LA’s expert staff throughout the volunteer experience.   \n\nSuccess will be measured using the following benchmarks:\n*\tThree active Neighborhood Council partnerships established.\n*\tVolunteer toolkit completed and utilized with in-person training and ongoing engagement. \n*\tOn-site lot coordination yields two volunteers per night per lot.\n*\tClient outreach yields at least two volunteers ongoing per lot. \n*\tSupportive Services yields weekly community dinners per lot. \n*\tMentorship yields at least two pilot mentor-client partnerships per lot. \n\nBy introducing a new community engagement project to our innovative safe parking model, Safe Parking LA and LA2050 will be partners in change, powering our vision of an LA2050 without vehicular homelessness.  "
-Approximately how many people will be directly impacted by this proposal?: '100' Approximately how many people will be indirectly impacted by this proposal?: '300' Please describe the broader impact of your proposal.: >- In its pilot year, Neighbors for Home will connect three Neighborhood Councils, 45 council members, and their constituencies to their local safe lots for service to people experiencing vehicular homelessness.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '100' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '300' Describe how Los Angeles County will be different if your work is successful.: >- In its pilot year, Neighbors for Home will connect three Neighborhood Councils, 45 council members, and their constituencies to their local safe lots for service to people experiencing vehicular homelessness.
 We will train